adaga06/nano-DyMEAN/README.md

 | TMscore                | 0.880   | -0.589          | 3rkd (0.843) | 3l95 (0.909)  |
 | LDDT                   | 0.633   | -0.563          | 4ydk (0.577) | 2b2x (0.664)  |
 | DockQ                  | 0.319   | -0.008          | 4qci (0.042) | 5bv7 (0.638)  |

+## Modifications
+Key modifications were made to several files to enhance the framework's compatibility with Nanobodies in training and testing.
+Although for now, we have used their checkpoint to see the results, to see how much we lose in terms of performance if light chain is lost:
+- **Preprocessing & Dataloading**: `dataset.py`, `framework_templates.py`, `pdb_utils.py`
+- **CDR File Generation**: `generate.py`
+- **Metrics Calculation**: `calculate_metrics.py`

+For ease of reference, all changes in these files are commented on, highlighting the differences from the original dyMEAN implementation.

+## Provided Files
+Only the modified files are provided in this repository.
+These can replace their counterparts in the original dyMEAN framework.

 ## Additional Resources